Universal noise-precision relations in variational quantum algorithms: Setup

 \subsection{Gaussian noise model of the parameterized quantum circuit}

 We consider the following parameterized quantum circuit

-where $U_i(\theta_i) = \exp [-i \theta_i A_i / 2]$ with $A_i^2 = I$, and $W_i$ is a generic non-parametric gate. \com{Typical parameterized quantum circuits such as the hardware efficient ansatz \cite{Kandala:2017wb,Havlicek:2019tu} satisfy the above requirements.} \com{We focus on a VQA to minimize the cost function $C(\vec{\theta})$ given by the sum of the expectation values of the target Hermitian operators $H_l$ $(l=1,2,\cdots,L)$ as
+where $U_i(\theta_i) = \exp [-i \theta_i A_i / 2]$ satisfying $A_i^2 = I$ with the identity operator $I$, and $W_i$ is a generic non-parametric gate. \com{Typical parameterized quantum circuits such as the hardware efficient ansatz \cite{Kandala:2017wb,Havlicek:2019tu} satisfy the above requirements.} \com{We focus on a VQA to minimize the cost function $C(\vec{\theta})$ given by the sum of the expectation values of the target Hermitian operators $H_l$ $(l=1,2,\cdots,L)$ as